4/17/2025

 speaker

-Well, I mean, look, from a risk management perspective, you know, we're constantly on a daily basis modifying our inputs and modifying our models and looking on that.
-So, we always like to think we're way out in front of that anyway.
+Well, I mean, look, from a risk management perspective, you know, we're constantly on a daily basis, modifying our inputs and modifying our models and looking on that.
+So we always like to think we're way out in front of that anyway.
 But, you know, I think that where you would wind up looking is you would look at small businesses first.
 I think small businesses, you know, might be the ones that would be impacted, you know, first.
 And if you think about our consumers, what our consumers tend to do is what they would tend to do is they spend a little bit less, revolve a little bit less.
 And I'll just take you back to COVID.
-Remember, we have a really self-liquidating balance sheet, right?
-And so, our balance sheet's made up a lot of our AR.
+Remember, we have really a self-liquidating balance sheet, right?
+And so our balance sheet's made up a lot of our AR.
 And as consumers spend a little bit less, that's how they regulate risk.
-And so, you know, but small businesses, I think small businesses are the ones that we would, you know, pay a lot more attention to just because cost, you know, may not, they could be put in a situation that will not be able to compete effectively in the market.
-So, we will continue to look at small businesses as this situation evolves.
-But, rest assured, we're looking at this proactively right now, much like we did pre-COVID in terms of, you know, looking at people's lines, looking at who we bring into the franchise.
-And what I would say is that if you look at our card base now versus our card base in 2019, it is more premium than it was at that point with higher FICO's.
-And the other thing that I'll say, because, you know, people will start looking at, you know, millennials and low tenure card members, our millennials and Gen Z's are performing significantly better both from a FICO perspective and from a delinquency perspective than the industry.
-And secondly, our low tenure card members, their delinquency rates are actually lower than our low tenure card members were back in 2019.
+And so, you know, but small businesses, I think small businesses are the ones that we would you know, pay a lot more attention to just because cost they could be put in a situation that will not be able to compete effectively in the market.
+So we'll continue to look at small businesses as this situation evolves, but rest assured, we're looking at this proactively right now, much like we did pre-COVID in terms of looking at people's lines looking at who we bring into the franchise.
+And what I would say is that if you look at our card base now versus our card base in 2019, it is more premium than it was at that point with higher FICOs.
+And the other thing that I'll say, because people will start looking at millennials and low-tenure card members, Our millennial and Gen Zs are performing significantly better, both from a FICO perspective and from a delinquency perspective, than the industry.
+And secondly, our low-tenure card members, their delinquency rates are actually lower than our low-tenure card members were back in 2019.

 speaker